Your Power: Music and lyrics

-"Your Power" is primarily a folk ballad—for Jordan Darville of The Fader, the song fell under the genre of indie folk.
+"Your Power" is primarily a folk ballad.
+Jordan Darville of The Fader said the song fell under the genre of indie folk, while Pitchfork's Cat Zhang described the song as downtempo.
 It has a minimalist production that emphasizes Eilish's vocal performance; she sings in a falsetto vocal register and uses a soft vocal style, and there is a reverberating effect on her voice.
 Acoustic guitars are the song's primary instruments, indicating a shift from the sound of Eilish's earlier works.
 The Guardian's Alexis Petridis contrasted the acoustic composition with what he described as the "electronic horror-movie soundtrack approach" of When We All Fall Asleep, Where Do We Go?
 Furthermore, he argued that "Your Power" drew musical influences from the works of alternative performers Mazzy Star and Lana Del Rey.
 Other critics compared it to songs by soft rock band America, indie folk singer Phoebe Bridgers, and artists from the Laurel Canyon music scene based on its acoustic production and personal lyrics.

 The song is a plea for people to stop abusing their authority—it mainly focuses on men who take advantage of young and vulnerable women, though Eilish wanted it to apply to exploited teenage boys as well.
 "Your Power" explores the topics of domestic abuse, sexual harassment, and statutory rape.
 Eilish warns in the chorus: "Try not to abuse your power / I know we didn't choose to change / You might not wanna lose your power / But having it's so strange"; the last chorus replaces the final line with "but power isn't pain".
 The verses narrate an exploitative sexual relationship between a high school student and an older man that damages her self-perception.
 Four lines read: "Does it keep you in control? / For you to keep her in a cage? / And you swear you didn't know / You said you thought she was your age."
 Eilish questions if the man feels any real sense of regret about the relationship.